 FCC BUSINESS PLANNING EXCELLENCE AWARD

-FCC AGRICULTURE ENTHUSIASM EXCELLENCE AWARD
+FCC SPIRIT OF AGRICULTURE EXCELLENCE AWARD

-NATIONAL BANK FARM PROJECT INNOVATION AWARD
+NATIONAL BANK ENTERPRISE MANAGEMENT INNOVATION AWARD

-FMT Awards Ceremony prizes and awards
+FMT Awards Ceremony prizes and awards (all years)

 AGROPUR COOPÉRATIVE LAITIÈRE BURSARY